 Prior to joining AP1 in December 2013, Mikael spent 8 years in London where he served as Head of Nordics at PIMCO, Head of institutional equity derivatives sales at BNP Paribas as well as Executive Director for the Nordics at Goldman Sachs Asset Management.
 Previously, Mikael spent seven years at CERN in Geneva, the European organization for nuclear research, starting as a physics analyst and eventually becoming head of quantitative analysis and information systems for the CERN pension fund.
 He holds a master’s degree in applied mathematics from the Royal Institute of Technology in Stockholm.

-Marie Giertz was recently appointed as Chief Investment Officer at Kåpan Pensioner, an occupational pension fund whose members are or have been government employees.
+Marie Giertz is Chief Investment Officer at Kåpan Pensioner, an occupational pension fund whose members are or have been government employees.
 She was formerly Chief Economist at the fund.
 Kåpan has about SEK80 billion AuM.
 She is responsible for the firm’s macro outlook and ESG strategy.
 Ms Giertz previously served as Chief Economist at SEK, the Swedish Export Credit Corporation, and before that Chief Economist at Länsförsäkringar AB.
 Prior to joining Länsförsäkringar she was a senior economist at Handelsbankens’ Economic Research department.
 Ms Giertz has more than 25 years of experience in the financial sector.